Past Global Humanities Labs

 Course enrollment was by application, with the aim to include a mix of students from both art history and non-art history backgrounds.
 Criteria for selection included qualities of intellectual curiosity, academic excellence, and maturity.

 This course met for the duration of the spring quarter, and included a mandatory class trip to Madrid, Spain over Memorial Day weekend (May 25-30, 2017) to see the special exhibition “Pity and Terror in Picasso: The Path to Guernica” at the Reina Sofia Museum.

 Costs and Financial aid

 Roundtrip international airfare from Chicago to Madrid, as well as shared-room lodging in Madrid, was provided directly by Northwestern.
-Students were responsible for all other expenses associated with the trip, including but not limited to ground transportation, meals, passport or visa services, and other incidentals.
 All undergraduate students were welcome to apply for this course, regardless of their financial means.
 If a student was accepted into the course and needed assistance with the out-of-pocket costs or passport fees for the trip, they could apply for the University’s Katz Enrichment Fund.

 This trip was co-sponsored by the Office of the Dean of Weinberg College, the Elizabeth and Todd Warnock Gift to the Department of Art History, and the Kaplan Humanities Institute.

 How is a city a measure of culture?
 What do we focus on when studying cities?